BrazilianHomewrecker/gosimulator/README.md

 Did you select a route in Settings?
 You should select one that is closest to you to avoid jumping continents and getting a ban!
 If you have set everything up as instructed, there is no reason for the arrow not to move!

+**How do I use a custom route?**
+Open the simulator and select Custom route in settings.
+Find the .txt file on your mobile phone that you downloaded from [routes wiki](https://github.com/gosimulate/gosimulator/wiki/ROUTES) or you created yourself.
+The application will crash if .txt has invalid data in it such as an empty space between coordinates.

 **Will you make this app for my Apple or Windows phone?**

 No.  There are no plans to make apps for these other platforms.